ProjectsGm2/Gm2-Category-Sort/README.md

 Administrators can edit any page containing the **GM2 Category Sort** widget and use the **Generate Sitemap** button found in the widget's settings panel to create or update the sitemap of category combinations.
+Alternatively, run `wp gm2-category-sort sitemap` from WP‑CLI.
 The file is saved to `wp-content/uploads/gm2-category-sort-sitemap.xml` and is also regenerated automatically once per day via WP&nbsp;Cron.
 Submit this URL to search engines for indexing.

+## SEO Improvements

+When active filters are applied, the plugin outputs a canonical link pointing to the unfiltered shop page.
+Selected categories are exposed as a JSON‑LD ItemList, and the page title and meta description automatically include the chosen category names.
+The generated sitemap of filter combinations further helps search engines discover relevant listings.

 ## Security
 AJAX filtering uses a nonce exposed to JavaScript as `gm2CategorySort.nonce`.